 If this is not working for you, we have some methods you can use fix Outlook Search.

-4. Clean Up a Folder
+4. Clean Up an Outlook Folder

 Outlook’s Clean Up Folder feature removes redundant messages in a thread or folder.
 Redundant messages are previous messages in a thread also quoted in the replies.
 Long email threads could end up with several copies of earlier messages that are quoted in each reply.